 4. Chemical free

-In the last 10 years I have grossly reduced the amount of chemicals I use.
+In the last 10 years, I have grossly reduced the number of chemicals I use.
 But our exposure to toxins still scares me.
 Chemicals, pesticides, and carcinogens…ugh…

 I have switched to mostly glass containers to hold food in.
 But I do still have some plastic:(

-I try to buy the dirty dozen in organic produce, but honestly it’s crazy expensive and I wonder if it’s even truly pesticide free??
+I try to buy the dirty dozen in organic produce, but honestly, it’s crazy expensive and I wonder if it’s even truly pesticide-free at the big box grocery chains??
 I ALWAYS soak my produce in our Habitude Fruit and Veggie soak!